Thoughts on the Evolving Alma Stripe Series

 On the stripe itself.
 The stripe started out (to my mind) as a thread or a fat quarter.
 The more I use it, the more I see that it functions just as well as a brick and as a flower.
 It is truly versatile.
 Alma Thomas just might have been a genius.

-On bricks.
-My mother drew floorplans for Charles E. Smith and other big developers, and my father used to take bricks from construction and deconstruction sites.
-My grandmother used to take plants and flowers from.
-Our patios and gardens were entirely built from salvaged material.
+On bricks and flowers, deconstruction, reconstruction.
+When I was a child, my mother drew floorplans for Charles E. Smith and other big developers.
+At night, my father would set out to take bricks from construction and deconstruction sites.
+My grandmother, for her part, rescued plants and flowers from street-side planters.
+These three people raised me.
+Our patios and gardens, rich with geometric designs and planned flora, were built from salvaged, rescued, reclaimed material.

 On restoring/reparation/mending wall.
 All of this reminds me of my Uncle Eddie.
 Uncle served in WWII.
 He later was tried, convicted, and served 7 years in prison for "stealing less than a dollar."
-He took restitution by stealing something every time he went into a store.
+For the rest of his life, he took restitution by stealing something every time he went into a store.

 "Before I built a wall I'd ask to know/What I was walling in or walling out/And to whom I was like to give offence."